Chaste/Chaste.github.io/site/content/docs/paper-tutorials/Wisc2013/_index.md

 These are available from the [main Chaste download page](http://www.cs.ox.ac.uk/chaste/download.html) as extensions to Chaste release 3.2 under the projects heading, or you can [access the source code direct from our repository](https://github.com/Chaste/trac_archive/wiki/Chaste-Guides-_-Access-Code-Repository).
-For the latter option, using a command-line subversion client, you can get the required code in a new folder called 'Chaste' with the commands:
+For the latter option, using a command-line git client, you can get the required code in a new folder called 'Chaste' with the commands:

 ```

-#!sh
-svn --username anonymous checkout https://chaste.cs.ox.ac.uk/svn/chaste/tags/release_3.2 Chaste
+git clone --branch "release_3.2" https://github.com/Chaste/Chaste.git Chaste
 cd Chaste/projects
-svn --username anonymous checkout https://chaste.cs.ox.ac.uk/svn/chaste/tags/FunctionalCuration_release_3.2 FunctionalCuration
-svn --username anonymous checkout https://chaste.cs.ox.ac.uk/svn/chaste/tags/Wisc2013_release_3.2 Wisc2013
+git clone --branch "FunctionalCuration_release_3.2" https://github.com/Chaste/project_FunctionalCuration.git FunctionalCuration
+git clone --branch "Wisc2013_release_3.2" https://github.com/Chaste/project_Wisc2013.git Wisc2013
 ```

-Use your email address as the password for the 'anonymous' account.

 **NB**: Note that the code for this paper *will not work* with Chaste release 3.1 or earlier.
 It has been tested with release 3.3, but will not be tested with future versions.

-You are now ready to [run the simulations featured in the paper](https://github.com/Chaste/trac_archive/wiki/Paper-Tutorials-_-Wisc2013-_-Crypt-Proliferation).
+You are now ready to [run the simulations featured in the paper](./cryptproliferation).

-For further information on using Chaste, see our [extensive guide material](https://github.com/Chaste/trac_archive/wiki/Chaste-Guides).
+For further information on using Chaste, see our [extensive guide material](/docs/user-guides/).
-You may also wish to look at some of the [basic user tutorials](https://github.com/Chaste/trac_archive/wiki/User-Tutorials).
+You may also wish to look at some of the [basic user tutorials](/docs/user-tutorials/).

 -----